 At Saint Mary's we teach a creative curriculum where each class teacher uses the interests of their pupils to set the topic of learning.
 This topic of learning over arches across many subjects where possible links can be made.
 Each class has their curriculum map on their class page for the school year.

-Our curriculum topics meet the skills and progression of the Nation Curriculum 2014.
+Our curriculum topics meet the skills and progression of the National Curriculum 2014.
 This can be found using this link:

 At Saint Mary's we encourage reading as much as possible.
 We use the Oxford Reading Tree scheme for home readers in Key Stage 1 and in Key Stage 2 children are usually allowed a free choice book as a home reader.

 Guided Reading sessions take place daily in every class.
 We use Project X books to support this.

 We are also involved in the Lancashire 'We are Reading' programme.
 This is a programme to encourasge reading for pleasure with our children.
 We have a number of initiatives in school such as book recommendations, birthday books, STAR reading sessions (Sit Together And Read) and DEAR sessions (Drop Everything And Read).